Human-Machine Interfaces & The Future of Interaction

 Miles studies the hidden persuasion of science and technology.
 Currently, he is writing a book, Arguing with Machines: Bots, Rhetoric, and The Ends of Automated Communication.
 His research has been published in Journal of Media Ethics, Review of Communication, Philosophy & Rhetoric, and Western Journal of Communication, among others.

-Our moderator for the evening will be Bob Rosner.
-Bob is a best-selling author, award-winning journalist and national TV contributor for the Today Show, CBS This Morning and CNBC.
-In addition to local work with KING, Q13 and KOMO.
-His expertise includes strategic positioning, video production, marketing and better bossing.
-He’s been a consultant and board member of a variety of nonprofit organizations including ACT Theater, the Rotary Club of Seattle and Ryther.
+Our moderator for the evening will be best-selling author, award-winning journalist and national TV contributor for the Today Show, CBS This Morning and CNBC, Bob Rosner.
+In addition to local work with KING, Q13 and KOMO, he has been a consultant and board member of a variety of nonprofit organizations including ACT Theater, the Rotary Club of Seattle and Ryther.

 Details for the next event are still being worked out!
 Check back soon.